18F/identity-idva-orchestration/README.md

 ### Redis

-Connecting to this redis instance requires tls.
-This is a [compile time](https://redis.io/topics/encryption) feature in redis so it is nessary to compile the redis cli client.
+Connecting to this Redis instance requires TLS.
+This is a [compile time](https://redis.io/topics/encryption) feature in Redis so it is necessary to compile the Redis cli client.
 The other option is to use a proxy such as [stunnel](https://www.stunnel.org/).

 ```
 cf connect-to-service -no-client sk-api sk-redis